New Undergrad Application Process

 - You may opt in to mixed-gender housing.
 First you’ll need to view a video and agree to the rules.
 Read more about gender-inclusive housing.

 - Transfer students may also indicate interest in the West Campus House System, or the Language House (a program house that is part of Alice Cook House in the West Campus House System).
-There may be some openings for new transfer students in cooperatives.
+There may be some openings for new transfer students in cooperative houses.

-- Special Housing Requests: If you have an ADA disability and require a specific housing arrangement, we are happy to work with Cornell’s Student Disability Services to offer you a housing assignment that meets your needs.
-For more information, contact Student Disability Services at email@example.com or 607.254.4545 to discuss your needs.
+- Special Housing Requests: If you have an ADA disability and require a specific housing arrangement, please contact Cornell’s Student Disability Services (SDS) at email@example.com or 607.254.4545 to discuss your needs.
 The process of reviewing your request must be completed by May 15, 2021.

-Unless you're applying to live in a program house, the decision about which residence hall you'll be in is determined by a random auto-allocation process, based on your preferences.
+NOTE: Unless you're applying to live in a program house, the decision about which residence hall you'll be in is determined by a random auto-allocation process, based on your preferences.
 You will not rank residence halls.
-The timing of your application does not influence the selection process; the auto-allocation is conducted based on all the applications received by the May 10 deadline.
+The timing of your application does not influence the selection process; the auto-allocation is conducted based on all the applications received by the May 16 deadline.